Metrological detection of entanglement generated by non-Gaussian operations: Abstract

 \section{Abstract}

-Entanglement and non-Gaussianity are physical resources essential for a large number of quantum-optics protocols.
+Entanglement and non-Gaussianity are physical resources \DBR{that are} essential for a large number of quantum-optics protocols.
 Non-Gaussian entanglement is indispensable for quantum-computing advantage and outperforms its Gaussian counterparts in a number of quantum-information protocols.
 The characterization of non-Gaussian entanglement is a critical matter as it is in general highly demanding in terms of resources.
 We propose a simple protocol based on the Fisher information for witnessing entanglement in an important class of non-Gaussian entangled states: photon-subtracted states.
-We demonstrate that our protocol is relevant for the detection of purely-non-Gaussian entanglement and that it is experimentally feasible through homodyne detection.
+We demonstrate that our protocol is relevant for the detection of non-Gaussian entanglement generated by multiple photon-subtraction and that it is experimentally feasible through homodyne detection.